ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/index.md

 {% highlight java %}
   // This method returns version number of the SDK as a String. public String getVersionNumber()

+  /**
+  * To get access token for a particular backend specified.
+  * guarantee that it will not expires in 15 min
+  * @param backendName       Backend type (Host or Archtics)
+  * @param loginListener     TMLoginListener object to call back about login status and access token, if successful result.
+Cannot be null.
+  */
+  public void getAccessToken(@NonNull TMLoginApi.BackendName backendName,
+                                @NonNull TMLoginListener loginListener)
 {% endhighlight %}
 {% endcapture %}